Mental Health Facilities Goldsboro, NC

 Candii Homes - 28.5 miles from Goldsboro, NC

 Candii Homes is a mental health facility in Clinton, NC, located at 404 East Powell Street, 28328 zip code area.
 Candii Homes provides residential treatment.
-Candii Homes provides behavior modification, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
-Candii Homes also supports seniors or older adults, people requiring dual diagnosis treatment and people with traumatic brain injury.
-Additional services offered by Candii Homes consist of psychosocial rehabilitation services, housing services and supported housing.
+Candii Homes provides behavior modification, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
+Candii Homes also supports people requiring dual diagnosis treatment, people with traumatic brain injury and seniors or older adults.
+Additional services offered by Candii Homes consist of integrated primary care services, supported housing and housing services.

 Learn More